ncatlab/nlab-content/pages/1/0/0/6/16001/content.md

 (\Z_\eta,\|\cdot \|_2)\to (\Z_\eta,\|\cdot\|_2)^t
 $$
 for every $t\geq 1$.
 We will then define a category of rational domain rig categories that will be the building blocks of analytic ring categories and analytic ringed spaces.
-The definitions proposed in the coming Sections is not clearly adapted to the setting of Banach rings, because the metric enrichment should be done on the full infinity groupoid of morphisms in a rig category (and this last point is yet a problematic issue).
+The definitions proposed in the coming Sections is not clearly adapted to the setting of Banach rings, because the metric enrichment should be done on the full infinity groupoid of morphisms in a rig category (and this last point is yet a problematic issue; one should probably use simplicial Cauchy spaces or metric spaces with Cauchy maps, to make an $\infty$-category adapted to the enrichment).
 All these constructions will be compatible with the standard flow on metrics and absolute value given by taking $t$-th power for $t\in \mathbb{R}_+^*$.

 ## Seminormed and metrized ring $\infty$-categories